kaschul/PlayerCharacters/README.md

 import characters from '../characters'             // imports json data import Character from '../components/Character'    // imports character component used to display character info
 // ... (code omitted for example) ...
-// maps each character from json data to character component to create character list for display {characters.map((character) => (
+// maps each character's data from the imported json to the imported character component: creates the list of characters {characters.map((character) => (
    <Col sm={12} md={6} lg={4} xl={3}>
       <Character character={character} />